-CGCMs, then, are extraordinarily complex constructions made up of interacting largescale processes (such as the hydrological cycle and the carbon cycle), huge data sets of many different kinds, and analytical methods drawn from physics and chemistry.
-In order to validate the results that they generate, scientists input current data and run the models backwards in time, to see if they can reproduce the known climate and weather conditions of the past.
+CGCMs, then, are extraordinarily complex constructions made up of interacting largescale processes (such as the hydrological cycle and the carbon cycle), huge data sets of many different kinds (for all of the separate factors), and analytical methods drawn from physics and chemistry.
+In order to validate the results that they generate, scientists look to see whether their models provide a generally acceptable level of agreement with the known and measured climate and weather conditions of the past 150 years.
 They seek to fine-tune their models by varying certain parameters and rerunning them again and again.
 When they are satisfied that the model's predictions of past events are as close to what actually occurred as they can achieve, they run the models forward in time to make predictions about what is likely to happen in the future.
 The results are probabilities, that is, estimates of how likely it is that specific events will happen, and their objective is to achieve high confidence in those predictions.
-They spend a good deal of time describing the uncertainties that remain, which are inevitable in this type of work, and which prevent them from claiming they are certain that the predicted outcomes will indeed occur.
+They spend a good deal of time describing the uncertainties that remain, which are inevitable in this type of work, and which prevent them from ever claiming that they are completely certain that the predicted outcomes will indeed occur.
 Their most significant general finding is that over the course of the twentieth century anthropogenic (human-caused) changes are the main reason that global temperatures appear to be rising relentlessly.
 There are a number of such changes, such as land-use practices, but by far the most important is the release of increasing amounts of greenhouse gases, especially carbon dioxide and methane, as a result of human activity, where the burning of fossil fuels stands out as a decisive factor.
 In this regard scientists emphasize the concepts of climate forcing and climate sensitivity, that is, the extent to which the earth's global average temperature changes in response to increases in the emissions of greenhouse gases.
-Beginning in the late 1980s groups of climate scientists have advised governments and their citizens to institute policies that would rein in the emissions of these gases, primarily by moving away from generating energy by fossil-fuel use and mandating the use of alternative sources of energy such as solar and wind power.
+Beginning in the late 1980s groups of climate scientists have advised governments and their citizens to institute policies that would rein in the emissions of these gases, primarily by moving away from generating energy by fossil-fuel use and mandating the use of alternative sources of energy such as solar, wind and nuclear power.